-I’m excited to share some fun tips and ideas from my daughter’s Mad Science Birthday party with you… finally!
-She’s 8-1/2 now, and this is her 7th birthday party. 😳😂 I obviously need to get speedier on my timing here… but according to our honorary star of this party – Albert Einstein – time is relative and flexible, so let’s just ride that wave for now! ;)
+I’m excited to share some creative tips and ideas from my daughter’s Mad Science Birthday party with you… finally!
+She’s 8-1/2 now, and this is her 7th birthday party. 😳😂

-Anyways, aside from abundance of “experiment messes” around the house, I really love that Macy has been crazy about science for a few years now.
-This was a super enjoyable party theme to work on with TONS of room for creativity – especially in the treats department!
-There were so many possibilities to explore with this theme, but here are some of my favorites from our own party that were fun, creative, and yes – totally DOABLE.
-Hooray!
-Here we go….
+Anyways, aside from the abundance of “experiment messes” around the house, I really love that Macy has been crazy about science for a few years now.
+This was a super fun party theme to work on with TONS of room for creativity – especially in the treats department.
+(Hello, Petri Dish Jello and Radioactive Punch!) 🥳

 THE ELEMENTS OF FUN

 Set up stations with simple experiments that kids can try themselves, like baking soda & vinegar balloons.

 We saved small Gatorade bottles for this activity and pre-filled them with vinegar.
 The balloons were also pre-filled with baking soda, so kids could just grab a balloon and put it on a bottle, then watch the balloon *magically* inflate.
 Using balloons with design on them – like these polka dot and marbled balloons – makes this activity even more fun to look at!

 Candy molecule building is another super easy activity that doesn’t make a huge mess. 🙌 Set out trays of “squishy” candy (like spice dots, marshmallows, etc) + toothpicks and let kids build their own candy molecules!
 It’s a good idea to set out a some pre-built models for them to copy, and there are lots of great examples available if you do a goole image search for “candy molecules”.